 Colorectal cancer should never be treated with nutrition and dietary supplements alone.
 However, a comprehensive treatment plan for colorectal cancer may include a range of complementary and alternative (CAM) therapies.
 Some supplements and herbs may help reduce side effects from conventional medications.
 Others may help reduce the risk of developing colorectal cancer.
 Mind body therapies such as meditation, relaxation techniques, yoga, and qi gong may reduce the effects of stress and enhance your response to treatment.
 Ask your team of health care providers about the best ways to incorporate these therapies into your overall treatment plan.

 Always tell your doctor about the herbs and supplements you are using or considering using.
 Some supplements may interfere with conventional cancer treatments, including chemotherapy.

 Follow these nutritional tips for overall health:

 These supplements may also help reduce risk of developing colorectal cancer:

 Herbs are a way to strengthen and tone the body's systems.
 However, herbs alone should never be used to treat colon cancer, and you should talk to your doctor before taking any herbs if you are being treated for colon cancer.
 Some herbs and supplements can interfere with chemotherapy and other treatments.
-As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Acupuncture is not used as a treatment for cancer itself.
-But evidence suggests it can help reduce cancer-related symptoms (particularly the nausea and vomiting that often accompanies chemotherapy).
+Acupuncture is not used as a treatment for cancer itself, however, research suggests it can help reduce cancer-related symptoms (particularly the nausea and vomiting that often accompanies chemotherapy).
 Studies show that acupuncture may help reduce pain and shortness of breath.
 Acupressure (pressing on rather than needling acupuncture points) may also help control breathlessness.
 People can learn this technique and use it to treat themselves.